A Presidential Memoir, without a

 is talking or concerned about the massive economic and social deprivations that

-accompanied the willful surrender and at the peril of Nigerian as a
+accompanied the willful surrender and the peril of Nigeria as a

 As President Obasanjo’s Memoir

-makes the round in bookshops and talk shops, one thing is certain; himself and
+makes the rounds in bookshops and talk shops, one thing is certain; he and

 his generations and political friends will not know poverty again.
 They have succeeded